Skip to main content

 Transportation Information

-2. Observe same conduct as in the classroom.
+1. Students must observe the same conduct as is expected in the classroom.

-4. Do not eat, drink or smoke on the bus.
+3. Do not eat, drink, or smoke/vape on the bus

-6. Exit promptly and move to designated place of safety.
+5. Exit promptly and move to the designated Place of Safety.

-9. Stay in your seat.
+8. Stay in the seat.
 Keep head, hands and feet inside the bus.

 • Each school year, the Transportation Department reviews and makes adjustments to bus routes and stop locations.
 We follow the State of Ohio guidelines for establishing bus stops while routing the buses in the most efficient way possible.